DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 #### Withdrawal method 2

-This is the backup method and should only be needed in case you lose some of your keys.
-But it's a good check to make sure our third key was works.
+This is the backup method and should only be needed in case you lose one hardware wallet and its seed.
+It makes sure that our third seed works.
 If you are doing this at a later date, remember that you'll probably need the same version of Electrum running on your computer as in Tails.

 In Electrum, go to send, enter an address to another wallet you control.
 Select the rest of the test amount you have left in the wallet, pick a fee and select “preview”: